HazyResearch/deepdive/doc/example-spouse.md

 ### 2.1.
 Mapping from secondary data for distant supervision
 First, we'll try using an external structured dataset of known married couples, from [DBpedia](http://wiki.dbpedia.org/), to distantly supervise our dataset.
-We'll download the relevant data, and then map it to our spouse candidate mentions.
+We'll download the relevant data, and then map it to our candidate spouse relations.

-#### Extracting & downloading the DBpedia data
+#### Extracting and downloading the DBpedia data
 Our goal is to first extract a collection of known married couples from DBpedia and then load this into the `spouses_dbpedia` table in our database.
 To extract known married couples, we use the DBpedia dump present in [Google's BigQuery platform](https://bigquery.cloud.google.com).
 First we extract the URI, name and spouse information from the DBpedia `person` table records in BigQuery for which the field `name` is not NULL.